NorgeyBilinskiy/materials_modeling/README.md

 - Bayesian optimization with configurable bounds
 - Separate training regimes for HPO trials and final training
 - Automatic hyperparameter saving and loading
+- Learning rate scheduling (ReduceLROnPlateau) and early stopping for stability

 ### 📊 **Comprehensive Logging**
 - Console and file logging with rotation